 Strategy Execution Done Right

-A great strategy or innovative product can put you in the spotlight for a moment, but you won’t last there if you don’t have a solid execution.
-Filling in the gap between planning and execution can be what's keeping you away from a proper strategic execution.
+A great strategy or innovative product can put you in the spotlight for a moment, but you won’t last there if you don’t have a solid and strong execution.
+Filling in the gap between strategic planning and execution can be what's keeping you away from a proper strategic execution.

 Having a good strategy is not even half the battle, the real struggle is executing your strategy and keeping it going.
 And getting to your target goal is not the end of it, you still need another strategy to move from that point on, and so on.